sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ### 1.2.1 Basic Approach
 The feature involves new development.
 Applications act as producers by writing to a table in redis app-db.
-Eventd receives a new record in the table and processess it.
+Eventd receives a new record in the table and process it:
-It then saves the processed entry in event history table; if the event has a state and if it is RAISED, record gets added to alarm table and system health/LED is updated.
+It saves the processed entry in event history table; if the event has a state and if it is RAISED, record gets added to alarm table and system health is updated.
-If the state is CLEARED, record is removed from ALARM table and system health/LED is updated.
+If the state is CLEARED, record is removed from ALARM table and system health is updated.
 Both EVENT and ALARM tables are stored under state-db.
 For stats, EVENT_STATS and ALARM_STATS are maintained in state DB.
 Eventd then informs logging API to format the log message and send the message to syslog.